Protobox-xyz/protobox-gateway/README.md

 ### Using AWS S3 SDK

-How to connect to SWARM using the S3 driver

-Below is an example of using AWS S3 SDK for Python to manage files in SWARM
+Below is an example of using [AWS S3 SDK for Python](https://github.com/Protobox-xyz/swarm-sdk) to manage files in Swarm.

 ~~~~
 import boto3